Welcome to our Guide to Professionals. Here you will find a network of professional services to help you through your

 I have been practicing divorce law and mediation full time in Massachusetts since 2003.
 Before moving to Massachusetts, I was Staff Attorney at the Harriett Buhai Center for Family Law in Los Angeles, and I served as Director of the Feinstein Institute for Legal Service at the Roger Williams University School of Law in Bristol, Rhode Island.
 I have been admitted to the bar in Pennsylvania, California, New York, and Massachusetts.
 I received my BA from Brown University and my law degree from the University of Pennsylvania Law School.

-Tom is a Certified Divorce Financial Analyst™ and CFP® at Insight Financial Strategists, guiding his clients through the financial complexities of divorce.
+Tom is a Certified Divorce Financial Analyst™ and fee-only financial planner, guiding his clients through the financial complexities of divorce.
 He is also a trained Divorce Mediator.
 He works closely with his clients to gather all relevant financial data, analyze settlement scenarios and their tax and long-term lifestyle implications, and present this information to clients with simplicity and clarity.

 This holistic approach ensures that many other factors are considered in the planning process, including college funding, insurance needs, budgeting post-divorce, investing, retirement, and long-term care.

 Tom graduated from Harvard magna cum laude with a BA in Psychology and Social Relations.
 He has completed the Financial Planning program at Boston University.
-He is a past Treasurer of The Divorce Center and is a member of the Institute for Divorce Financial Analysts, Financial Planning Association, and Mass Council on Family Mediation.
+He is a past Treasurer of The Divorce Center and is a member of the Institute for Divorce Financial Analysts, Financial Planning Association, and Massachusetts Council on Family Mediation.

 Senes & Chwalek offers investments, portfolio management, retirement planning, college planning and insurance to help individuals, families and business owners achieve their financial goals.
 Our offices are in Harvard and Concord.